Greg-R/qse2/README.md

 Don't place R3.
 Placing this jumper implements shutdown of the differential amplifiers during receive.
 This feature has not been tested.

-The two-pin header J6 can be optionally placed if it is convenient to route the TXRX signal from the QSEDC board.
+The two-pin header J6 can be optionally placed if it is convenient to route the TXRX signal from the QSE2DC board.

 ### Bottom Side Parts